mialkin/docs/unix/macos/macos.md

 ### yt-dlp

-[↑ yt-dlp](https://github.com/yt-dlp/yt-dlp) is is a feature-rich command-line audio/video downloader with support for thousands of sites.
+[↑ yt-dlp](https://github.com/yt-dlp/yt-dlp) is a feature-rich command-line audio/video downloader with support for thousands of sites.

 ```bash